datanav/docs/core-principles.rst

 represents a standardized superset everything you will ever need, from all systems.
-While this may be a requirement in a message-based integration architecture, and is a truly valubale in a industry-wide data `interoperability <https://en.wikipedia.org/wiki/Interoperability>`_ scenario, in a data platform the canonical model becomes a constant burden demanding continual enhancement and expansion over time.
+While this may be a requirement in a message-based integration architecture, and is truly valuable in an industry-wide data `interoperability <https://en.wikipedia.org/wiki/Interoperability>`_ scenario, in a data platform however, the canonical model becomes a constant burden demanding continual enhancement and expansion over time.
 The result becomes a datamodel that fits none of the source systems, and always lags behind the continously evolving needs of the platform.